steveruizok/state-designer/README.md

 The send method takes two arguments:

 - The name of the event as a string
-- A payload of any type
+- A payload of any type (optional)

 ```js
 document.getElementById("reset_button").onclick = () => {